 - red, inflamed patches of skin that darken and peel or split open

-- failure to grow
+- failure to grow in height

 - ridged or cracked nails